meganz/sdk/README.md

 During the configuration of the project, VCPKG will build and configure the necessary libraries for the platform.
 It may take a while on the first run, but once the libraries are built, VCPKG will retrieve them from the binary cache.

-Some options to configure the SDK may be found in the [CMakeLists.txt](CMakeLists.txt), such as ENABLE_TESTS, ENABLE_SYNC or USE_PDFIUM.
+Some options to configure the SDK may be found in the [CMakeLists.txt](CMakeLists.txt), such as ENABLE_SDKLIB_TESTS, ENABLE_SYNC or USE_PDFIUM.

 ### Building the sources